 1. Lot No. 1

 As the oldest building in Lebanon, the 200-year-old building includes a chic retail shop, outdoor patio, along with an upstairs seating space inspired by wooden furniture and rustic décor.
-The 6-month-old coffee shop is owned by a mother and daughter pair.
+The coffee shop is owned by a mother and daughter pair.

 “I think we have a fun and inviting atmosphere; it’s relaxed,” said owner Kristen Ponchot, daughter of Dee Alexander, who both have renovated a block of businesses in Lebanon.

 Lot No. 1 is faith-based and offers an organic bean by a local roaster.

 What to try: The most popular drinks are the caramel macchiato and vanilla latte.
 Drinks range from $1.85 to $4.65.
 Their pastry pocket is similar to a Pop-Tart but has unique fillings such as a pineapple and rosemary.
 The most popular flavor is blackberry thyme.

 Stylish, peculiar and vintage

 Hours: Monday through Friday 10 a.m. to 4 p.m.

 More than just a coffee shop, Curious Styles and Coffee Shop also includes a wine collection and a boutique.